hishark/FacialBeautyPrediction/Learning/README.md

  To allow geometric analysis of facial beauty, 86 facial landmarks are located to the significant facial components of each images.
  - geometric analysis
  - facial landmarks

+A GUI landmarks location system is developed, where the original location of the landmarks are initialized by the active shape model (ASM) trained by the SCUT-FBP dataset.
+Then, the detected landmarks by ASM are modified manually by volunteers to ensure the accuracy.
 ### 3. Benckmark Analysis of the SCUT-FBP5500
 We made benchmark analysis of the beauty scores, labelers and face landmarks of the SCUT-FBP5500 with different gender and races, including Asian female (AF), Asian male (AM), Caucasian female (CF) and Caucasian male (CM).
 #### 3.1 Distribution of Beauty Scores